Governor (India): Qualifications

 Traditionally, governors are not appointed to lead the states where they reside, although this is not stipulated in the constitution.

 Appointment

-The governor of a state is appointed by the president of India.
-The factors based on which the president evaluates the candidates is not mentioned in the Constitution.
+The President of India appoints the governor of each State.
+The factors based on which the candidates are evaluated is not mentioned in the Constitution.

+A same person can be appointed as the governor of two or more States.

+Term of office

+A governor shall stay appointed during the pleasure of the President.
+This alternative assumption is that they are appointed after the 'council of ministers' advise the President for such appointment.
+Hence, it is the Central Government that appoints them.
+They shall remain in office until the expiration of five years from the date on which they were appointed.
+They shall continue to remain in office even after the expiration of 5 years, until a governor is appointed by the President.

 Powers and functions

 The primary function of the governor is to preserve, protect and defend the constitution and the law as incorporated in their oath of office under Article 159 of the Indian constitution in the administration of the state affairs.
 All the governor's actions, recommendations and supervisory powers (Article 167c, Article 200, Article 213, Article 355, etc.) over the executive and legislative entities of a state shall be used to implement the provisions of the Constitution.

+Unlike the President of India, the governor has no military or diplomatic powers.
+However, they possess legislative, executive and judicial powers that are similar to the powers of the President.

-In this respect, the governor has many different types of powers:
+A governor has different types of powers: